kutaydemiralay/Robust-SCP-for-Quadrotor-Obstacle-Avoidance-and-Controller-Design/README.md

    - The wind information is incorporated into each MPC step, allowing the quadcopter to adjust its trajectory in real time.
    - This technique continuously corrects the trajectory using wind data while the main SCP algorithm operates as usual.

+5. **Convex Halfplane Integration**:
+   -To discourage the quadcopter from taking large deviations or wide turns, convex half-planes are defined along the reference trajectory and added as soft constraints.
+These constraints penalize the drone for straying too far from the desired path, increasing the cost in the optimization problem.
+As a result, the optimizer naturally favors shorter, more direct routes, leading to reduced fuel consumption.

 ![Robust SCP-MPC, added with Wind-Adaptive Residual Correction  ](./images/SCPMPCwind.png)

 **Figure 4:** The node violation score remains 0.0 despite the presence of strong wind.
 The fuel cost has now decreased to 343.01 from 351.65, achieved by adding the Wind-Adaptive Residual Correction (WARC) technique as a lower-level robustness layer beneath the existing robustifying MPC framework.